Sageeyuu/Sageeyuu.github.io/_pages/digital-far-right.md

 author_profile: true
 ---

-*UKRI-funded project · Department of Linguistics and English Language, Lancaster University · 2026–2027*
+*UKRI-funded project · Department of Linguistics and English Language, Lancaster University*

 ## About the project